 B&O Beoplay A2 active speaker

 B&O has made the best portable speaker on the market even better: its A2 speaker.
-A beautiful slate-grey tablet of sound that even knocks some non-portable speakers out of the water with its rich bass and clearly defined mid-range.
+A beautifully designed, slate-grey sound tablet, with its rich bass and clearly defined mid-range, blows away the nearest non-portable speaker competitor.

-With its beautiful leather strap handle, hi tech gadget was always portable – only now it’s also splash and dust resistant.
+With its beautiful leather strap handle, it was always portable – only now it’s also splash and dust resistant.
 Factor in its amazing 24-hour battery life and nothing else comes close.

-A shrewd investment for the upcoming party season, this portable wireless speaker comes with 360-degree sound performance, a solid aluminium exterior, and has 16 hours battery life.
+Beosound’s latest portable wireless speaker comes complete with 360-degree sound performance, a solid aluminium exterior, and 16 hours battery life.
+A super piece of equipment to have, especially at party season events.

 As a true portable speaker BeoSound 1 supports everything from Google Cast to Bluetooth to AirPlay and DLNA.
 The BeoLink Multiroom technology connects all your products in one wireless system.
 Great sound with no strings attached.